 A global hub for excellence in water education, research, and innovation.

-The Blue Institute is a strategic consortium of dedicated partners including leading research universities, professional and trade organizations, industry, practitioners, land & marine farmers, and local communities working together to design and create a creative cross-disciplinary academic curriculum, research facility, blue tech incubator, and water testing labs that take advantage of the unique fresh and saltwater ecosystem at and surrounding Cape Cod.
+The Blue Institute is a strategic consortium of dedicated partners including leading research universities, professional and trade organizations, industry, practitioners, land & marine farmers, and local communities working together to design and create a creative cross-disciplinary academic curriculum, research facility, blue tech incubator, and water testing labs that take advantage of the unique fresh and saltwater ecosystem at and surrounding the Cape Cod area.

 830 million people around the world do not have access to safe drinking water.
 2.3 billion do not have access to sanitary facilities.
 For every $1 invested in water and sanitation, an average of at least $4 is returned in increased productivity.
 (Sanitation returns $5.50 from $1 and water returns $2 from $1).
 (WHO 2012)